Arthur C. Vailas - Idaho State University's 12th President

 Arthur C. Vailas became the 12th president of Idaho State University on July 1, 2006.
 He has placed ISU on a trajectory to become a major research institution that provides the highest quality education to its students.
 Under his direction, ISU engages in teaching, research and service designed to respond to local, national and global societal needs, especially in the fields of energy, health care and the environment.

-Since arriving, President Vailas has increased substantially the university's financial reserves, while at the same time purchasing and implementing a universitywide, comprehensive information system.
+Since arriving, President Vailas has increased substantially the university's financial reserves, while at the same time purchasing and implementing a university wide, comprehensive information and enterprise system.
 In 2010, he led a collaborative effort to reorganize the university to enhance student program offerings and increase administrative efficiency.
-External research funding increased 27 percent in 2010.
-In January 2011, the Carnegie Foundation for the Advancement of Teaching announced that ISU's classification had been elevated to "Research University-High" status, placing ISU in a field enjoyed by less than 5 percent of all higher academic institutions.
+In January 2011, the Carnegie Foundation for the Advancement of Teaching announced that ISU's classification had been elevated to "Research UniversityHigh" status, placing ISU in a category enjoyed by less than 5 percent of all higher academic institutions.

 Fundraising successes and partnerships have resulted in the construction of new facilities for teaching and research.
 The 200,000 square- foot ISU Meridian Health Science Center, which opened in 2009, houses all of ISU's Treasure Valley health professions programs and represents a partnership with the Meridian School System and the City of Meridian.
 Its L.S.
 Skaggs pharmacy facility is the result of a $6 million gift from the ALSAM Foundation.
 A recent gift from Delta Dental supports the ISU dental residency clinic in Meridian.